el-tumero/banana-vrf/README.md

 - contract - VRFHost address - D061CEb1F6BE5b6822762893e229FFce5C62C283
 - priv0 - private key of EOA (in hex string [without 0x])

-Then open browser and type http://localhost:3327/add0 - this will add minimal required stake to participate in randomness generation process.
+Then open browser and type http://localhost:3327/add0 - this will add minimal required stake (it will send some LYXt to VRFHost contract) to participate in randomness generation process.

 You need to wait for 3 rounds before you can run banana-vrf-client: